 Take a look at the shocking footage below:

-Although the footage is incredibly rare, Professor Mark Meekan from the Australian Institute for Marine Science reveals in the programme that all sharks are actually cannibals.
+Although the footage is incredibly rare, Professor Mark Meekan, from the Australian Institute for Marine Science, reveals in the programme all sharks are actually cannibals.

 It’s not just one rogue shark attacking other sharks or even one species of shark attacking other sharks, it’s lots of different sharks turning on each other.